 NOTE: When you cut the vinyl decal from your roll of vinyl, leave plenty of vinyl around your words.
 You will want that extra vinyl around your word when you start painting the stencil.

 NOTE: This is a great way to use leftover pieces of vinyl.

 Step 3 ~ Place the Stencils

-After the stencils were cut, I followed the same procedure as with any vinyl decal, except you do not weed out any pieces of vinyl between letters.
-Attach the transfer tape to the entire vinyl decal, and then carefully removed the vinyl backing, keeping the entire vinyl decal attached to the transfer tape.
+After I cut the stencils, I followed the same procedure as with any vinyl decal, except you do not weed out any pieces of vinyl between letters.
+Attach the transfer tape to the entire vinyl decal, and then carefully remove the vinyl backing, keeping the entire vinyl decal attached to the transfer tape.

-I held the vinyl just above my painted wood sign, making sure it was centered vertically on the wood board and horizontally where I wanted it.
+I held the vinyl just above my painted wood sign, making sure I centered it vertically and horizontally where I wanted it on the wood board.
 My boards had 3 sections, each about 6 3/4 inches tall.
 I made my words about 5 3/4 inches tall.
-So that allowed for 1/2 inch on the top and bottom of the the word.
+That allowed for 1/2 inch on the top and bottom of the word.

 Apply the Stencils

 Starting at one side of the vinyl decal, carefully lay down the vinyl decal, using the Cricut scraper or a credit card to smooth it out as you attach it to the board.
 Rub the transfer tape on the board to make sure it’s smoothly attached to the wood sign.
 You can’t see it, but there is a word on the blue vinyl.

 Next, separate the transfer tape from the vinyl at one corner and start carefully pulling it back, separating the transfer tape from the vinyl.
 You want the letters to stay attached to the transfer tape and the negative of the vinyl to stay on the wood.